Does insurance cover varicose vein treatment? In a word…yes!

 Considering the sheer number of insurers that may cover varicose vein treatment, it is important that your physician understand the right things to ask you when performing your varicose vein evaluation and documents your visit accordingly.
 If treatments are performed and not authorized properly, insurance companies may deny coverage resulting in surprise medical bills which can be thousands of dollars, so it pays to go to a specialist location which is expert in vein treatment.

-Because Medicare and Medi-Cal do not require a pre-authorization for procedures, your treatment can usually begin promptly after you have completed a period of conservative management.
+Because Medicare does not require a pre-authorization for procedures, your treatment can usually begin promptly after you have completed a period of conservative management.
 Obtaining prior authorization for varicose vein treatment from commercial insurance providers like Anthem Blue Cross, Aetna, Cigna, or United Healthcare typically requires about between one and three weeks, so your procedure will be scheduled for a couple of weeks after your consultation and completion of conservative management.

 No insurance company covers treatment for spider veins, hand veins, or facial veins.
 Vein treatments covered by insurance are performed in the office, take an hour or less, and do not have any downtime.
 If you come to our office, Dr. Malvehy will be in touch with your primary care provider so they are aware of your treatment plan and can coordinate any ancillary care as necessary.